solliancenet/CosmosDB-v3-labs/dotnet/labs/06-multi-document-transactions.md

 1. In the **Result** pane at the bottom of the tab, observe the results of the stored procedure's execution.

-    > You should see the unique id of a new document in your collection.
+    > You should see the unique id of a new item in your container.

 1. Click the *console.log* link in the **Result** pane to view the log data for your stored procedure execution.

-    > You can see that the procedural components of the stored procedure finished first and then the callback function was executed once the document was created.
+    > You can see that the procedural components of the stored procedure finished first and then the callback function was executed once the item was created.
 This can help you understand the asynchronous nature of JavaScript callbacks.

 ### Create Stored Procedure with Callback Functions